microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/openidconnectidentityprovider.md

 None.

-For the list of API operations for managing OpenID Connect identity providers, see the [identityProviderBase](../resources/identityproviderbase.md) resource type.
+For the list of API operations for managing OpenID Connect identity providers in Azure AD B2C, see the [identityProviderBase](../resources/identityproviderbase.md) resource type.

 ## Properties